 That’s what this method is all about, it doesn’t come easy for everyone though.
 Some of us struggle with new ways of thinking or exploring concepts and themes that are outside our comfort zone.

 One of the techniques for building leadership comes into play here.
-We need motivation to embrace that which is different and that motivation requires fearlessness.
+We need motivation to embrace that which is different and such motivation requires fearlessness.
 Courage can take you far in thinking outside the box and being creative.

 Curiosity is a fundamental and foundational aspect of childhood and it may very well be even more important and more valuable to us as adults.